 Time allocation is done by Priorities (Sec.
 3.4).
-Figure 1.2 shows the average realised completeness of time per priority over the past five semesters.
+Figure 1.2 shows the average realised completeness of time per priority over five past semesters.
 For P0 (time critical observations only) the completeness refers to the triggered observations.

-Figure 1.2: Completeness of Observing Blocks by priority, for 2018-1 - 2020-1.
+Figure 1.2: Completeness of Observing Blocks by priority, for 2019-1 - 2021-1.